Leftfish/Advent-of-Code-2019/README.md

 # Advent of Code 2019

 So once again I'm trying to find out how far I can make it in [Advent of Code](https://adventofcode.com/2019/).
-After tapping out in 2018 after 9 days, I'm trying to beat this score in 2019.
+After tapping out in 2018 after 9 days, I decided try to beat this score in 2019 - and I did.

 **Circumstances in favor?**